andekande/mergeable/docs/options/must_exclude.rst

      - No
      -
    * - all
-     - When regex is an array of regular expressions, require all expressions to not match
+     - When input is an array of strings, require any expression to not match for all strings
      - No
-     -
+     - false

 Supported Validators:
 ::